The Narragansett Dawn

 The Narragansett Dawn was a monthly newspaper that discussed the history, culture and language of the Narragansett tribe.
 It was produced in 1935 and 1936, with a total of seventeen issues.
+Articles included poetry, business directories, Narragansett language lessons, social notes, humor, editorials, stories and community notes.
 Princess Red Wing and Ernest Hazard were the paper's founders and editors.
 Both were Narragansett tribal members.

 The newspaper came about because of the Narragansett people's need to retain their history and cultural identity in the wake of the Indian Reorganization Act.
 In many of the paper's editorials, Princess Red Wing invokes the Narragansett people's pride, often in reply to claims against their ancestry and purity during their detribalization by the state of Rhode Island in the 1880s.

 History

 The Narragansett Dawn was part of a flourishing of small indigenous newsletters in New England.
 In the 1880s, the Narragansett people lost their federal recognition due to persistent lobbying by settlers in Rhode Island for detribalization.
 The Narragansett Dawn began as a monthly publication on May 1, 1935, to share "news, recipes, family stories, and poetry," as well as versions of oral narratives and lessons in the Narragansett language.
 Publication continued until 1936.